 Traveling these paths is like driving Interstate 81 through Virginia.
 Nearly every exit on that highway provides access to state route 11, because the two roads weave around and over or under one another for the entire length of the state.
-I-81 is the main path, along which you get the clearest views of the beauties of the state, but route 11 will get you to the same places, only more slowly and with a more limited scope of intelligence about the state.
+I-81 is the main path, along which you get the clearest views of the beauties of the state.
+Straightforward, clear signage, no traffic lights, and helpful state troopers positioned along the route.
+But route 11 will get you to the same places, only more slowly, but with a more picturesque view of the journey.

 But the same is true of the revelation of God in His world.
 Creation, culture, and human beings also reveal the purposes of God and the conditions of beauty, goodness, and truth.
 Of course, we must understand the revelation of God in creation through the lens of Scripture, which is the light in which all other light from God is made intelligible (Ps.
 36.9).